cjsostad/designatedlands_main/README.md

 1. **Recurring 180-day report** — Under SARA section 63, the Government of Canada must report every 180 days on the protection of Critical Habitat for listed species.
 This pipeline produces a date-filtered analysis of newly established or modified designations within a reporting window, intersected with ECCC's Critical Habitat Area (CHA) polygons on non-federal land, quantifying changes in protection coverage since the last report.

-2. **Long-term reusable dataset** — Beyond the recurring report, the pipeline produces a comprehensive, province-wide spatial dataset describing all existing protections that overlap with CHA.
-This dataset can be reused for land-use planning, cumulative-effects assessment, and natural-resource decision-making across the forestry, oil & gas, and mining sectors.
+2. **Long-term reusable dataset** — Beyond the recurring report, the pipeline produces a comprehensive, province-wide spatial dataset of overlapping land designation or planarized land designations as well as a dataset describing all existing protections that overlap with CHA.

 ### Data Compilation

 Forty-two designation layers are compiled from two categories of sources:

 - **BC Geographic Warehouse (BCGW)** — The majority of layers are downloaded programmatically from the province's public Web Feature Service (WFS) endpoint.
 Each layer is defined in `sources_designations.csv` with a BC Data Catalogue URL, an optional CQL query filter to select the relevant subset of features, and an optional date-filter template for change-detection workflows.
-- **External / federal sources** — A small number of layers (National Parks, National Wildlife Areas, Migratory Bird Sanctuaries, Great Bear Rainforest schedules, Flathead watershed) are downloaded from federal or non-BCGW repositories and stored locally in `source_data/`.
+- **External / federal sources** — A small number of layers (National Parks, National Wildlife Areas, Migratory Bird Sanctuaries, Great Bear Rainforest schedules, Flathead watershed) are downloaded from federal or non-BCGW repositories and stored locally in `source_data/`. *Federal datasets are excluded by default but have an option to be included.

-All source data is reprojected to **NAD 1983 BC Environment Albers (EPSG:3005)** and loaded into a working File Geodatabase.
+All source data is reprojected to NAD 1983 BC Environment Albers (EPSG:3005) and loaded into a working File Geodatabase.
 Per-source preprocessing (spatial clips, attribute-based dissolves) is applied where required, as defined in the CSV configuration.

 ### Priority System

 Each designation is assigned a `process_order` — a positive integer that establishes its **priority** relative to all other designations.
 A **lower** `process_order` indicates **higher** priority.
-The ordering reflects the relative stringency and legal standing of each designation:
+The ordering was carried over from the original Land Designations script and reflects the relative stringency and legal standing of each designation:

 | Priority tier | process_order range | Examples |
 |---------------|---------------------|----------|